Eyebrow Background Glow

 Coding tools (Devin vs. Cursor)

-Throughout the adoption of generative AI, coding tools have been canneries in the coal mine, and Cursor is the best example of a user-interactive agent.
-An AI agent that works alongside users, in a shared workspace.
+Throughout the adoption of generative AI, coding tools have been canaries in the coal mine, and Cursor is the best example of a user-interactive agent.
+An AI agent that works alongside users in a shared workspace.

-This contrasts with Devin, which was the promise of a fully autonomous agent which automates high-level work.
+This contrasts with Devin, which was the promise of a fully autonomous agent that automates high-level work.

 For many of the most important use-cases, Agents are helpful if they can work alongside users.
 This means users can see what the agent is doing, can co-work on the same output, and easily iterate together in a shared workspace.